srues2/ViolenceDetectionUsingGTAV/README.md

 1. You can upload an input video for the person identification model by yourself.
 As soon as a person is identified in the video, the video stops and the output prints that a person has been identified.
 2. You can use your own camera.
 As soon as a person is identified on the image, a block is created around the person.

-The script "/ViolenceDetectionUsingGTAV/MobilNet_SSD_opencv/RunModelOnVideo.ipynb", you can upload an input video for the person identification model.
-In this same script you can also choose to use your own camera.
-The camera then identifies people live in the recorded image.
 ## 2. Violence identification